Anchoring & DockingMarine

 Having a private boat dock is something every boater dreams of.
 It provides easy access to your boat whenever you need it, you don’t have to pay someone to use it, and it offers security.
 In addition to boating benefits, it’s also a good space for the family to hang out on a warm summer day swimming, fishing, and just lounging around.

 The dock is a fun place to spend time during the warmer months, but what happens when temperatures drop?
 If you live in an area with harsh winters, keeping up with a dock can be a chore.
 If you don’t act now, you’ll have major issues to deal with down the road.
-In this article, we’ll go over everything you need to know about keeping your dock safe in the winter.
+In this article, we’ll go over everything you need to know about keeping your dock safe in the winter with dock de-icers.

 Beware of Ice